andyeder/trophy-tracker-2-docs/docs/TechTooling.md

 ## General tooling

-_(Work-in-progress... please feel free to expand on this section...)_

 Some of the tools and plug-ins we might use:

 - [ESLint](https://eslint.org/) - ECMAScript Linting (code quality) tool